sigasi/sigasi_insights/content/manual/rules/verilog_associations.md

 ## Unresolved formal names

-Sigasi Studio flags an error for named port and parameter connections if the instantiated module doesn't have ports with these names (rule 36).
+Sigasi Studio flags an error for named port and parameter connections if the instantiated module doesn't have ports with these names.

 <pre>module sub(i1, i2, o1);
     parameter WIDTH = 8;